 - 1.5 cups oat flour * I used Bob's Red Mill, but you can easily grind up quick cooking oats in a food processor

-- 1/2 cup (4tbsp) unsalted, good butter like Kerrygold, melted
+- ½ stick (4 tablespoons) unsalted, good butter like Kerrygold, melted

-- 3 8oz packages organic cream cheese blocks at room temperature * I used Whole Foods Organic
+- 3 8oz packages cream cheese blocks at room temperature

 - 5 large eggs

-- 1 tsp cinnamon or pumpkin pie spice blend
+- 1 teaspoon cinnamon or pumpkin pie spice blend

-In a food processor, grind your sunflower seeds until they're crumbly, but not quite fine.
+- In a food processor, grind pepita seeds until they're crumbly, but not quite fine.
 Add spices, brown sugar, and oat flour and pulse to combine.
 Stir in butter until well combined.
 Take the seed/oat mixture and press it into the bottom of your pan until it's packed.
 Place in the oven at 350 degrees for 7 minutes.
 Remove and allow to cool.

-Meanwhile in a mixing bowl, beat the cream cheese and sugar on high speed until light and fluffy.
-Add spice mixture and vanilla and mix till combined.
-Then add your pumpkin puree and flour.
+- Meanwhile in a mixing bowl, beat the cream cheese and sugar on high speed until light and fluffy.
+Add spices and vanilla and mix till combined.
+Then add the pumpkin puree and flour.
 Finally add your eggs, one at a time, just mixing enough to incorporate them.
 Do not overmix once the eggs are added.

-Pour cheesecake mixture into your prepared crust and place on a large baking sheet, just in case your springform decides to leak...eek.
+- Pour cheesecake mixture into your prepared crust and place on a large baking sheet to guard from any leaks.
 Bake at 350 degrees for 55-65 minutes.
-Your cheesecake should look firm around the edges with a slight jiggle in the very middle, like jello.
-Allow to cool in the springform pan and then place in the fridge for 4-5 hours until chilled through.
+The cheesecake should look firm around the edges with a slight jiggle in the very middle, like jello.
+Allow to cool completely in the springform pan, and then place in the fridge for 4-5 hours until chilled through.

-Once your cheesecake is chilled through, place whipping cream in a chilled mixing bowl and whip on high for about 2-3 minutes until stiff peaks start to form.
-Gently smooth the whipped cream on top of your cheesecake and sprinkle with spice.
+- Once your cheesecake is chilled through, place whipping cream in a chilled mixing bowl and whip on high for about 2-3 minutes until stiff peaks start to form.
+Gently smooth the whipped cream on top of your cheesecake and sprinkle with cinnamon or preferred spices.